GoogleCloudPlatform/click-to-deploy/k8s/zookeeper/README.md

 ### Delete the persistent volumes of your installation

-By design, the removal of StatefulSets in Kubernetes does not remove PersistentVolumeClaims that were attached to their Pods.
+By design, removing StatefulSets in Kubernetes does not remove any PersistentVolumeClaims that were attached to their Pods.
 This prevents your installations from accidentally deleting stateful data.